-Coming up with the right ingredients for these asset classes and appropriate and suitable asset allocations is a debatable topic and from one firm to the next the soup might look and taste different.
+Blending the right ingredients for these asset classes and appropriate and suitable asset allocations is a debatable topic, and from one firm to the next the soup might look and taste different.

 The academic frameworks to design these portfolios tend to result in similar portfolios - increasing equity weight increases risk and potential return and increasing "safe-haven" government bonds reduces risk and potential return.
-Those in academia may argue the merits of home bias or against home bias.
-Both arguments are sound.
+Those in academia may argue the merits or drawbacks of "home bias".

-In this document we ask some important questions (the ones that investors should be asking their wealth and asset managers), we provide our thoughts about and answers to these questions.
+In this document we ask some important questions that investors should be asking their wealth and asset managers, and provide our thoughts and answers to these questions.